theosotr/ikaros-eval/README.md

 git clone --recursive https://github.com/theosotr/ikaros-eval
 ```

-The easiest way to get Hephaestus and all dependencies needed for evaluating
+The easiest way to get `Ikaros` and all dependencies needed for evaluating
 the artifact is to download a _pre-built_ Docker
 image from DockerHub.
 Another option is to build the Docker
 image locally.